CS2613-FA23/explorationactivity1-gaianoseworthy/README.md

  ## By Gaia Noseworthy - 3554411

  ### Introduction
- In this GitHub repo, you will be introduced to NetworkX, a Python 3 library for the generation, manipulation, and study of various networks.
+ In this GitHub repo, you will be introduced to NetworkX[1], a Python 3 library for the generation, manipulation, and study of various networks.
 In this document, you will find a summary of this repo, which will include both a wiki section to answer common questions, as well as sample code that serves a rough purpose for both demonstration and usage of NetworkX.

  ### How To Use
  If you wish to run the code here, you will need to install NetworkX in some way.
 If you are in a Linux distribution like Arch or Ubuntu, this may be as simple as running one of the following: